zhonghua-zheng/PartMC-HPC/source/page/environments_setup/conda_env.md

 # assume we want to create an environment named "partmc", with Python version 3.7

 # we only need to create the environment once
-$ conda env create -n partmc python=3.7
+$ conda create -n partmc python=3.7

 # activate this conda environment
 # we would do this everytime